||21 Jun - 22 Aug 2021

-All courses are accredited for continuing professional development (27 hours of CPD), with certification available on successful completion.
+All courses are accredited for continuing professional development (27 hours of CPD), with certification and digital badges available on successful completion.

 A104 explains how we use quantitative methods from psychometrics to improve the quality of educational assessments.
 Starting from simple statistical concepts, this course provides enough detail so that participants can apply the techniques themselves.”

 Tom Benton, Principal Research Officer, Cambridge Assessment

 A104: Psychometrics in Educational Assessment has been designed to guide you through how to analyse assessment data in order to ensure tests are reliable, valid and fair.

 By the end of the nine-week course, you will have learned how to interpret typical analyses and you will have had the opportunity to undertake such analyses for yourself using realistic assessment data.